Adaptive Sample Sharing for Multi Agent Linear Bandits: Experiment

-Since the \emph{Oracle} is not available for real data, we consider all the previous algorithms for this experiment.
-To compare the regret minimization performance of the approaches, we again grid-search---for each method---the $\alpha$-\emph{LinUCB}.
-We consider $N=100$ agents, choose to keep, as explained, $K=30$ arms, and reduce their dimension to $d=20$ by taking the $d$ first dimensions of the native data space.
-For \emph{DynUCB}, we explore several numbers of clusters to estimate and finally select $10$ clusters (value explained by the reduced number of agents).
-We let the algorithms iterate for $T=50000$.
-Since the randomness of our preprocessing is the user's draft to be retained on the $N$ agents, we run the experiment $20$ times to average across runs.

-In \autoref{fig:figure_regret_evolution_Rt_final_real_data}, we show the final cumulative regret $R_T$ for the considered datasets (\emph{Movie Lens} and \emph{Yahoo!}).
-We observe that our approach (\emph{LBC}) again outperforms all the others in both scenarios.
-In the case of \emph{Movie Lens}, we observe that all the algorithms hardly deviate from the \emph{Ind} averaged performance.
-However, the overall performance comparison between the algorithms remains consistent with the synthetic experiment and confirms the good behavior of our algorithm\footnote{We report the cumulative regret last value, $R_T$, evolution \wrt{} the UCB parameter $\alpha$ for each algorithm in the supplementary material \autoref{sec:supp}}.
+In \autoref{tab:table_R_T_2_benchmark_real}, we show the final cumulative regret $R_T$ for the considered datasets.
+We observe that our approach again outperforms all the others in both scenarios.
+The overall performance comparison between the algorithms remains consistent with the synthetic experiment and confirms the good behavior of our algorithm; additional results are reported in~\autoref{sec:supp_additional_experiments}.